ExistensialReset/flowmosr/README.md

 You don’t need land, money, or a plan.

-This is how every larger system in Flow begins — small, local, real.
+This is how every larger system in Flow begins — small, local and real.

 1. Gather 2–5 people
 2. Share one meal (no transactions)